 It is necessary to link the fight against the church and religion with the fight against capitalism and imperialism.
 As long as capitalism exists, religion and the churches will be used for the ends of the capitalist class.
 Many workers suffering from exploitation will resort to prayer and other forms of church magic in the hope of escaping from their misery.
 Workers who seek the church because of despair must recognize that in this way they are merely having their economic chains tied about them more closely.
 Prayer will not change their condition.
-To do so they 30
+To do so they must join unions and other mass workers' organizations which are struggling against capitalist exploitation and for the establishment of workers' rule.